piment/WCS_techChallenge2021/README.md

-#Wild Code School Technical Challenge 2021
+# Wild Code School(WCS) TechChallenge 2021

-##The Royal Kingdom of Colchis
+## The Royal Kingdom of Colchis

-This is a website made for the technical challenge of the Wild Code Scool(WCS).
+This is a website made for the acceptance at the WCS in Toulouse.

-Date of creation : October 2021
+Date of creation : October, 2021

+---